Leveraging Spatial Context for Positive Pair Sampling in Histopathology Image Representation Learning: Methodology

 \subsection{Contextual Positive Pair Sampling}

 We introduce a spatially-aware positive pair sampling strategy that leverages the local structural coherence of tissue morphology.
 The key idea is to incorporate spatially adjacent patches as contextual signals, augmenting standard augmentation-based sampling.
 An overview of this strategy is shown in Figure~\ref{fig:overview}.
+Note that our method is modular and compatible with a variety of SSL approaches.

 Let $U^P$ denote a set of $M$ \textit{pivot patches} sampled from the WSIs in the training set.
-For each pivot patch $p^i_j \in U^P$, we identify a set of $K$ \textit{neighbor patches} $U^N = \{p^i_k\}$ within the same WSI, constrained by a maximum Chebyshev distance.
-This metric is chosen due to its alignment with the grid structure of WSIs, where patches are spatially indexed.
+For each pivot patch $p^i_j \in U^P$, we identify a set of $K$ \textit{neighbor patches} $U^N = \{p^i_k\}$ within the same WSI, constrained by a maximum Chebyshev distance $d$.
+The hyperparameter $d$ defines the spatial neighborhood radius and directly controls the degree of contextual granularity: small $d$ enforces highly local morphological consistency, while larger $d$ captures broader tissue context.
+We adopt the Chebyshev metric due to its natural alignment with the grid structure of WSIs, where patches are spatially indexed.